Project Respect was founded in 1998 to challenge violence against and exploitation of women in the sex industry. We exist because women matter.

 Project Respect has also established community programs and programs for law enforcement agencies, government departments and non-government organisations offering training on working with women in the sex industry, including survivors of trafficking.

 We see that the sex industry is deeply gendered with the majority of people in the industry are female, and the majority of clients are male.
 As a feminist organisation, we believe that gender-based inequality exists, and that the sex industry strengthens and reinforces this inequality.
-We believe that everyday acts of violence committed against women in the sex industry are gender based and for this reason, the sex industry is more harmful than it is not, for the majority of women.
+We believe that everyday acts of violence committed against women in the sex industry are gender based.
 Women who have experienced trafficking in particular are exploited because of their gender.
 These are structural and complex issues.
 But fundamentally, they are and always will be, deep human rights issues.

 Project Respect acknowledges that women's experiences in the sex industry are different - there is no clear right or wrong.
 Our views reflect our work and our experiences, and we deeply respect the views and experiences of others.